Optimizing Segment Size for Historical Nodes

 }

-Pipeline builders must automate compaction to correct drift without manual intervention.
-The following production-ready Python orchestrator submits compaction tasks, implements exponential backoff for API rate limits, and polls for terminal states.
-It integrates directly with CI/CD validation gates to block deployments if historical segment sizes exceed defined thresholds.
+Pipelines must automate compaction to correct drift without manual intervention.
+The orchestrator below submits a compaction task, applies exponential backoff for API rate limits and transient Overlord errors, and polls to a terminal state.
+It uses only the standard library plus requests, and slots directly into a CI/CD gate that blocks a deploy when Historical segment sizes exceed threshold.

 import time